 According to Dr. Jonathan Kushner, an associate professor of the Digestive Diseases Division of UC, certain types of bifidobacteria like the one in Activia yogurt can help with functional gastrointestinal issues such as Irritable Bowel Syndrome (IBS).

 However, he also says that those with compromised immune systems should take caution when consuming such a product.

-He adds that these products have high doses of bacteria that might do more harm than good in some patients.
-Those with GI tract issues or diseases should ask their doctors before consuming yogurts like Activia (source: University of Cincinnati News)
+He adds that these products have high doses of probiotic bacteria that might do more harm than good in some patients.
+Those with GI tract issues or diseases should ask their doctors before consuming probiotic yogurts like Activia (source: University of Cincinnati News)